tgross/devopsdaysmsp2018/content/_index.md

 *[Martin Zinkevich (Google), Rules of Machine Learning: Best Practices for ML Engineering](https://developers.google.com/machine-learning/rules-of-ml/)*

 {{% note %}}
-we need to remember with any ML project that human judgement is required to connect the learned objectives to their impact with the real world -- our business, our industry, and the community as a whole
+we need to remember with any ML project that human judgement is required to connect the algorithms to their impact with the real world -- our business, our industry, and the community as a whole
 {{% /note %}}

 ---